thezedt/mr500v1-openwrt/README.md

 3. Connect to the router's serial console with a USB/TTL adapter.

+If you want to poke around the Tp-Link firmware first, the login credentials are _admin / 1234_

 Attach power and interrupt the U-Boot boot procedure when prompted (type `tpl`).

 ```